MattCCC/fetchff/README.md

     },
     // Define more endpoints as needed
   },
-  // You can set some settings globally.
-They will
+  // You can set all settings globally
-  strategy: 'softFail', // no try/catch required
+  strategy: 'softFail', // no try/catch required in case of errors });

+// Make a GET request to http://example.com/api/user-details/2/?rating[]=1&rating[]=2 const { data, error } = await api.getUser({
+  params: { rating: [1, 2] }, //  Passed arrays, objects etc. will be parsed automatically
+  urlPathParams: { id: 2 }, // Replace :id with 2 in the URL
 });

-// Make a GET request to http://example.com/api/user-details/2/?rating[]=1&rating[]=2 const { data, error } = await api.getUser(
-  { rating: [1, 2] }, // Append some Query Params.
-Passed arrays, objects etc. will be parsed automatically { id: 2 }, // URL Path Params, replaces :id in the URL with 2
-);
 ```

 #### Multiple API Specific Settings